All Products

 Document Center

-This topic describes how to configure a security context and define permissions and access control settings for an elastic container instance or a container.
+You can configure a security context to customize permissions and access control for a pod or container.

 Security contexts define permissions and access control settings for elastic container instances or containers.
 Examples of security context settings include Discretionary Access Control, Security Enhanced Linux (SELinux), and Linux Capabilities.
 For more information, see Configure a Security Context for a Pod or Container.